Around here, the running joke is that you can tell someone is from California because they eat an avocado daily.

 The avocado season in California is from spring through summer, and that’s when you’ll find various avocados in your local stores, farm boxes, or at the farmers’ markets.

-Though avocados might as well be the official state fruit (is there such a thing?), the reality is that only 1% of the state has the ideal conditions–sea breezes, sunshine, rich soil–that’s suitable for growing them.
+Though avocados might as well be the official state fruit (is there such a thing?), the reality is that only 1% of the state has the ideal conditions–sea breezes, sunshine, rich soil–that are suitable for growing them.

 Dip your toe into the world of avocados, and you’ll quickly notice that there are many avocado types in California.
 There are hundreds of avocado varieties out there, but just a handful are grown commercially in the Golden State.
 Namely, the Bacon, Fuerte, Gem, Gwen, Haas, Pinkerton, Reed, and Zutano.